top of page

 Q: What types of workshops can I facilitate?

 A: We offer evidence-based workshops focused on self-management and falls prevention.
-Explore all available programs by viewing the full list of offerings.
+Explore all available programs by viewing the Program Page.
 Volunteer opportunities are listed above.
 To find upcoming leader training sessions, visit the leader training schedule.

 Q: How will I be assigned a workshop?